What is a CMS?

 The key benefit of a monolithic CMS is the same as why they’re still available and in use today — they make content management easy for marketers who only need to create and manage static content on a single website.
 This means they’re still handy for bloggers and businesses that only need to maintain small, simple websites.

-To keep up with omnichannel experiences and usability demands, most organizations stuck with monolithic CMSs have had to come up with custom code, plug-ins, and a lot of workarounds.
+To keep up with omnichannel experiences and usability demands, most organizations stuck with monolithic CMSes have had to come up with custom code, plug-ins, and a lot of workarounds.

 These short-term solutions create dependencies that introduce security concerns and are always at risk of causing cascading errors any time they need to be changed or updated — which only serves to further handicap businesses who want to adopt new technology.

-This “handcuffing” nature of monolithic CMSs is their biggest downfall for businesses and marketing departments that want to keep up with modern trends.
+This “handcuffing” nature of monolithic CMSes is their biggest downfall for businesses and marketing departments that want to keep up with modern trends.

 The headless CMS was designed as a direct answer to the shortcomings of a monolithic CMS.
 A headless CMS decouples the content database and presentation layer — thus the name “headless.”